 Vibratory hammering is anticipated to be the predominant installation method.
 Generally, the pile is placed into position using a choker and crane, and then vibrated at between 1,200 and 2,400 vibrations per minute.
 The vibrations liquefy the sediment surrounding the pile allowing it to penetrate to the required seating depth, or to be removed.
+The pile driving equipment anticipated for vibratory hammer is an APE 200-6, or similar.

-Sound pressure levels1 are expressed in root mean square2 (RMS).
-Source level broadband SPLs for vibratory hammering 16-inch piles for the project are based on measurements of driving 24-inch steel piles at the Naval Base Kitsap in Bangor, Washington ((NAVFAC) 2012) and from acoustic modeling of nearshore marine pile driving at Navy installations in Puget Sound (Navy 2015).
-Based on this information, we anticipate a source level RMS of 161 dB re 1 uPa at 10 m.
+Sound pressure levels (SPLs) are expressed in root mean square (RMS).
+Source level broadband SPLs for vibratory hammering 30-inch piles for the project are based on measurements from the 2015 ADOT&PF Auke Bay Ferry Terminal modernization project.
+(Denes et al. 2016)Source level Broadband SPLs for vibratory hammering 24 inch piles were based on acoustic modeling of nearshore marine pile driving at Navy installations in Puget Sound (Navy 2015).
+Based on this information, we anticipate a source level RMS of 168 dB re 1 uPa at 10 m for vibratory hammering 30 inch piles, and 161 dB re 1 uPa at 10 m for 24 inch piles.